About

 Accessible Cosmeston

-The car park is laid with tarmac with ramps to the Reception building, and the café has toilets to include accessible changing facilities (only open during café hours).
+The car park is laid with tarmac with ramps to the cafe and toilets to include accessible changing facilities (only open during café hours).
 There is a further outside toilet block off the main carpark and a disabled toilet accessed via a radar key 24 hours

 Access around the East Lake is via boardwalk, dust/gravel paths and tarmac paths which are wheelchair accessible, further afield there are some steep inclines and off the main path routes through fields which would not be suitable for wheelchairs

-Access to the Medieval Village is along a wooden boardwalk and tarmac path which are all wheelchair accessible, once inside the Medieval Village there are fine gravel/dust pathways, the buildings are reconstructed to original specifications, however, there are ramps allowing wheelchair access
+Access to the Medieval Village is along a wooden boardwalk and tarmac path which are all wheelchair accessible, once inside the Medieval Village there are fine gravel/dust pathways.
+Toilets are located at the main entrance.

 If you have visited, we’d love to hear your feedback!
 Click here to fill out the Country Parks Visitor Survey